obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

 Different ``datashield/rock-base`` images can be used to expose different R packages versions.
 The DataSHIELD researcher can specify the appropriate profile name at connection time to ensure that the analysis envrionment is reproducible.

-In the following example, several R servers will be accessible through their own port number, and the Opal server must me configured accordingly.
+In the following example, several R servers will be accessible through their own port number, and the Opal server must be configured accordingly.

 .. code-block:: yaml